8 – Across the Nullarbor

 This is us, a little red triangle 🙂

 Ceduna to Norseman across the bottom of Australia is a long haul across (apparently) not much.
-There are a few road houses along the way, but that’s it.
+Which is why it’s called the Nullarbor.
+(Latin for no trees) There are a few road houses along the way, but that’s it.
 So we booked for the night at Border Village (which is a road house with motel style accommodation, and a caravan park) just on the South Australia /Western Australia border, not far from Eucla.

 Ceduna to the border wasn’t a long haul, so we took the chance to add in a few side trips.
 Since we drove this road three years ago somebody has grabbed a brain and signposted places where you can get off the road and see the Great Australian Bight.
 They’ve built lookout platforms, and parking areas large enough for cars towing caravans – an excellent recognition of how many Australians are hitting the road.
 It’s for safety, too.
 Each little break might be a life saver.